 We bet you’re interested now aren’t you?

-This is part of the reason why many people are heading to a glamp site rather than a swanky inner city or countryside hotel, because the accommodation at the glamp site is as high end in quality as the alternatives, but without the hefty price tag.
+This is part of the reason why many people are heading to a glamping site rather than a swanky inner city or countryside hotel because the accommodation at the glamping site is as high-end in quality as the alternatives but without the hefty price tag.

 We haven’t even mentioned the amenities and facilities offered at glamping sites.
-Gone are the badly maintained shower, or sink with a shower attachment and no electricity hook-up so that you have to use your car’s battery sparingly.
-At glamp sites you will often find, depending on how basic or luxurious they are, at the very least hot and cold water and showers, cooking facilities, entertainment for all the family and possibly even seating areas.
+Gone are the badly maintained shower, or sink with a shower attachment and no electricity hook-up so you have to use your car’s battery sparingly.
+At glamping sites, you will often find, depending on how basic or luxurious they are, at the very least hot and cold water and showers, cooking facilities, entertainment for all the family, and possibly even seating areas.